Marquez to serve Portimao penalty in United States

 Marc Marquez will serve a penalty assessed by the MotoGP stewards at the third round in the United States following his injury-related withdrawal from the upcoming race in Argentina.

-The MotoGP stewards were compelled to review the penalty they had given following Marc Marquez’s crash with Miguel Oliveira on the third lap of the Portuguese Grand Prix on Sunday.
+The MotoGP stewards were compelled to review the penalty they had given following Marc Marquez’s crash with Miguel Oliveira on the third lap of the Portuguese Grand Prix at Portimao on Sunday.

 The Double Long Lap Penalty was first stated in the Stewards Notification to be served at this Sunday’s Grand Prix of Argentina at Termas de Rio Hondo.